Newcastle Jets FC: 2018–19 season

-2020-present: Ownership uncertainty and managerial changes
+2020–2024: Ownership uncertainty and managerial changes

 After a poor start to the season where the Jets only won 2 of their first 13 A-League matches and sat at the bottom of the table, Ernie Merrick was sacked as manager.
 Newcastle Jets Women coach Craig Deans and Qiang Li were named joint-caretaker managers the same day.
 On 6 February, former Vancouver Whitecaps manager Carl Robinson was named as the club's new head coach signing a deal until the end of the 2022–23 season.
 The club won 4 of their first 7 league matches under Robinson's stewardship, losing only once, before the FFA announced that the 2019–20 A-League season would be postponed until further notice due to the COVID-19 pandemic in Australia and New Zealand on 24 March 2020.

 Although the Jets results had improved under Robinson, he departed the club in October 2021 to assume the vacant managerial position at Western Sydney Wanderers.
-The timing of Robinson's departure was not ideal for Newcastle who were close to commencing the 2020-21 season.
+The timing of Robinson's departure was not ideal for Newcastle who were close to commencing the 2020–21 season.
 Craig Deans subsequently returned for his third stint as interim manager.

 On 4 January 2021, it was reported that the Jets' licence had been terminated and absentee owner Martin Lee, who had not injected any funds into the club since October 2019 and had failed to pay club debts, had been removed.
-The Jets will be controlled for an interim period by investors from other A-League clubs, to whom a new licence has been granted.
-Australian Professional Leagues commissioner Greg O'Rourke confirmed that the club can continue to play in A-League and W-League competitions despite the uncertainty.
+The Jets were controlled for an interim period by investors from other A-League clubs, to whom a new licence was granted.
+Australian Professional Leagues commissioner Greg O'Rourke confirmed that the club could continue to play in A-League and W-League competitions despite the uncertainty.

 After a positive start to the season, Deans was appointed as the full-time head coach on 9 February.
 However the Jets experienced a downturn in results, only winning a further two matches and narrowly avoiding the wooden spoon.
 Deans resigned on 2 June.

+On 28 June 2021, Newcastle Jets appointed Arthur Papas as manager.

+On 19 June 2023, Arthur Papas resigned as manager.

+On 26 June 2023, Newcastle Jets announced the appointment of Rob Stanton as Head Coach of the A-League Men's side for the next two seasons.

+2024-Present: Acquisition by Maverick Sports Partners

+On 11 June 2024, the Jets announced that Maverick Sports Partners would become the new owners of the club.
+The new owners, spearheaded by Executive Director Maurice Bisseto, brought stability to the club after years of ownership uncertainty.

+The Jets began their new era in the Australia Cup, defeating Western United and Rockdale Ilinden, before being knocked out by eventual champions Macarthur in the Round of 16.